JBoggsy/CozmoSoar/README.md

 Instructs Cozmo to drive forward the given distance at the given speed.
 The distance is given in mm and the speed in mm/s.

+#### turn-in-place
+*parameters:*
+- angle
+- speed

+Instructs Cozmo to rotate in place, turning `angle` degrees at `speed` degrees a second.
+A postive value for `angle` rotates Cozmo counterclockwise, a negative value rotates clockwise.